 Recycling Your Brita Filter with Other Recyclers

-- Contact a Recycling Plant: Place a call or text to a recycling plant to know if they can recycle your water filter.
+Place a call or text to a recycling plant to know if they can recycle your water filter.
 You should let them know the plastic type of your water filter.
 Some plants may recycle a ‘5’ plastic but not water filters.
-So, ensure to provide them with all information.
+So, be sure to provide them with all information.

 Are Brita Filters Biodegradable?